sandbach/OpenAVM/README.md

 # OpenAVM
-OpenAVM is a web app designed to aid in the typesetting of attribute-value matrices (AVMs), specifically those used in the framework of Lexical Functional Grammar (LFG).
+[OpenAVM](https://sandbach.github.io/OpenAVM/) is a web app designed to aid in the typesetting of attribute-value matrices (AVMs), specifically those used in the framework of Lexical Functional Grammar (LFG).

 The app allows users to create a structure of embedded square and curly brackets.
-The structure of the brackets and the text input by the user are used to produce a TeX file, which is then sent to latexonline.cc (thanks to [@aslushnikov](https://github.com/aslushnikov/latex-online)) to be compiled into a .pdf.
+The structure of the brackets and the text input by the user are used to produce a TeX file, which is then sent to latexonline.cc (thanks to [@aslushnikov](https://github.com/aslushnikov/latex-online)) to be compiled into a PDF.

 Below is an example LFG f-structure generated with OpenAVM.